 The career coach will:

-- Try to find out your life purpose and suggest careers that are aligned with this.
+- Try to find out your life purpose and suggest careers aligned with this.
 The closer your job is to your purpose, the happier and more satisfied you will feel.

 - Help you recognize what jobs you are suited for based on your talents, personality, and ambition.
 These can be detected through general discussion, testing, and probing questions.
-The best coaches are very honest and will tell you what you can and what your limitations are likely to be.
+The best coaches are candid and will tell you what you can do and what your limitations are likely to be.

-- Assist you to clarify your long term career goals and creating a roadmap to achieve them.
+- Assist you in clarifying your long-term career goals and creating a roadmap to achieve them.
 This is a long process and can take a few sessions.

-- Structure your job search, help with your application documents as well as coach you through job interviews.
+- Structure your job search, help with your application documents, and coach you through job interviews.

 The career coach won’t:

-- Tell you exactly what job you should go for.
-The idea of having somebody telling you exactly what you should do and make your decisions for you is not what career coaching is about.
+- Tell you precisely what job you should go for.
+The idea of having somebody telling you exactly what you should do and making your decisions for you is not what career coaching is about.
 Like a Freudian psychotherapist, the coach will not give you the answers but rather ask probing questions to reach the solution yourself.
-Just like with psychotherapy, this can be a lengthy process so the more clarity you have already, the quicker this process will be.
+Like psychotherapy, this can be a lengthy process, so the more clarity you have, the quicker this process will be.

 - Know everything about you and what you should pursue.
-Some coaches will purport to have the answers and solutions to your career before you sign up and have your first session.
+Some coaches will purport to have the answers and solutions to your career before you sign up for your first session.
 Stay away from any coach claiming this, as this is impossible.
 A coach can’t turbocharge your career; only you can make this happen.

 - Come with you to interviews or write your resume.
 They are there to assist you with the job application process, not to do it for you.